Living Trust vs Will: Which Should You Choose?

 A major benefit of a living trust is that it helps your estate avoid probate, the court process that oversees the distribution of assets from a will.
 This means your assets can be passed to your loved ones more quickly and privately.
 A trust also goes into effect while you’re still alive, which is a huge advantage.
 If you become unable to manage your own affairs due to illness or injury, your successor trustee can step in immediately.
 On the downside, setting up a trust is more complex and costs more upfront than a will.
 It’s also important to know that a standard revocable living trust won’t shield your assets from creditors or reduce estate taxes.

-The Advantages and Limitations of a Will
+The Strengths and Weaknesses of a Will

 A will is often simpler and less expensive to create, making it an accessible starting point for many people.
 Its most critical function, which a trust cannot perform, is naming a guardian for your minor children.
 This alone makes a will an essential document for parents.
 However, a will only becomes active after you pass away, and it must go through the public court process of probate.
 This can be a lengthy and costly affair, and because it’s a public record, the details of your estate are not kept private.
 Like a revocable trust, a will doesn’t offer any special protection from creditors or strategies for reducing estate taxes.